-4.14 Once the consultation period has been completed, the planning case officer will take into account all material considerations, including relevant local planning policies and national planning guidance.
+4.13 Once the consultation period has been completed, the planning case officer will take into account all material considerations, including relevant local planning policies and national planning guidance.
 The reasoning behind the case officer's recommendation will be set out in a short report.
-A decision will then be made in accordance with the Council's Scheme of Delegation by authorised senior officers on behalf of the Head of Planning Services.
+A decision will then be made in accordance with the council's Scheme of Delegation by authorised senior officers on behalf of the Director of Planning and the Environment.